kacygd/bot/README.md

 # PlusGDPS Bot
-This is the official repository for the Discord bot that we use for thumbnails and other stuffs on PlusGDPS.
+This is the official repository for the Discord bot that we use for thumbnails and other stuff on PlusGDPS.

 ## Can I use this?
 Sure, go ahead.
 Make sure you credits us and explicitly say that you are not affiliated with us though.